-Read each of the following scenarios and answer the questions.
+Read each of the following scenarios.
 While reading the scenarios, think about what the problem is and what the best solution would be based on Penn State's principles and policies.
-Use the "My Notes" tool on the right side of the tool bar at the top of the page to type your responses to the questions.

 Case Study #1: Extra Credit

 David is a senior and only has three more classes this semester before he graduates.
 He feels the pressure to uphold his 3.65 GPA, as well as just wanting to finish and get the classes out of the way.

 In one of his classes, an extra credit assignment is to read through a set of given texts from certain articles and books that have been given by the instructor throughout the semester, and then to compile personal thoughts based on the principles covered.
 To David, it seemed like basically doing something he already had done in the class—read the same information again.
 He figured the instructor just wanted to make sure the students really did read the articles, so David wrote his paper using direct quotes and verbatim phrases from the reading without correct citation.
 It was just extra credit, after all, so if it was not as good as his other work, it couldn't really hurt his grade.

 Is what David did wrong?
 Why or why not?
 Do you think David is right in thinking that this assignment really doesn't matter and can't really hurt his grade because it is only for extra credit?